Ovler-Young/buct-webvpn-converter/README.md

 # Web VPN Converter

-*Connect to your local networks in BIT from anywhere in the world.*
+*Connect to your local networks in BUCT from anywhere in the world.*

 > 🥑 WEBVPN Converter can help you convert a BUCT local area network URL into its corresponding WEBVPN URL so that you can access BUCT local resources from anywhere in the world.